 Active UH faculty, staff, and students are eligible to install anti-virus software provided by ITS.
 NOTE: UH faculty, staff, and students must remove the software from any personal computers once they are no longer affiliated with the University.
 You may download it here.

-Spyware is one of the common reasons a computer can get blocked from the University of Hawaii network.
-Spyware is defined as software that gathers user's information through the Internet without his or her knowledge.
+Spyware is defined as malicious software that gathers user's information through the Internet without his or her knowledge.
 Once installed the software monitors user's activity on the Internet and transmits the information to a third party.

 Ad-Aware is a spyware removal program that may be used free for home use.
 (If you are using a computer on a University of Hawaii campus or a computer with a University of Hawaii decal, it does not qualify for free use, and should be licensed accordingly.)
 You can download the Ad-Aware software and view the instructions at http://www.lavasoftusa.com/software/adaware/.
 This software is recommended for students and faculty/staff with personal home computers and the software is free.